bravenewdude/bravenewdude.github.com/_posts/2012-11-24-rejection-sampling.md

-## Comparing Speeds of the Exponential and Bin Algorithms
+## Comparing Speeds of the Exponential and Histogram Algorithms

 Lastly, let's compare the two rejection sampling methods described above.
 Using the histogram method we can make the acceptance probability arbirarily close to 1 simply by increasing the number of bins.
 That may make it seem like this method is superior to the exponential one.
 However, the histogram method requires one extra randomization step, so it could still be worse overall.
 Let's see how the best exponential method and the best histogram method match up head-to-head in sampling from $h$.